My delicious chewy chocolate cookies: irresistible soft chocolate goodies… And what a great homemade yummy gift idea as well!

 - Add the soft unsalted butter and caster sugar to a clean blender.

 - Pulse into a smooth mixture for 30 seconds.
 Then add 3,5 oz (100 g) of the dark chocolate chunks.

 - Pulse again.
-Add the plain flour, baking powder, baking soda and chili powder together with a pinch of salt.
+Add the plain flour, baking powder, baking soda and cinnamon together with a pinch of salt.

 - Blend again.
-Add the cocoa and the egg.
+Then add the cocoa and the egg.

 - Pulse into a very firm and thick chocolate cookie dough.

 - Transfer it onto a clean surface and knead it for a minute.

 - Then roll it out until about ⅓ inch (8 mm) thickness.
 If the dough sticks too much, put it in the fridge for a couple of minutes to chill.
 Cut out cookies using whatever shape you want.
 Mine were about bite-size.

 - Transfer the cookies onto a piece of baking paper.

 - Bake the chocolate cookies in a preheated oven at 359°F (180°C) for 15 minutes.
 After that let the baked cookies cool fully at room temperature.
 Then add the rest of the dark chocolate chunks to a small saucepan.